The Singles Network Ministries

 4. Divorce Care, Griefshare, Celebrate Recovery, and similar programs have changed how we help singles live.

-Once you are married, your friendship pool, especially those of the opposite sex, goes way down.
-When you are single, you have the flexibility of your time to build as many friends as you want.
-Singles value their opposite-sex friends in helping them understand each other by offering support and help.
+6. Singles are developing more opposite-sex friendships than marrieds.Once you're married, your pool of friends, especially those of the opposite sex, tends to decrease significantly.
+When you're single, you have the freedom to spend your time building as many friendships as you want.
+Singles often value their opposite-sex friends for helping them understand each other through support and advice.

 7. Singles are helping each other more than ever.

-We are seeing singles more than ever help each other with financial needs, providing a home, offering resources for child-care, fixing a meal to a shut-in, and coming alongside someone who might be sick or going through a tough time
+We are seeing singles more than ever help each other with financial needs, providing a home, offering resources for child-care, fixing a meal for a shut-in, and coming alongside someone who might be sick or going through a tough time

-8. Single mother ministry needs have gone up and so have the resources.
+8. Single mother ministry needs have gone up, and so have the resources.

-Note: Even though ministry to the single dad has been inconsistent over the years, primarily because women are still the primary care provider, and men do not see themselves as single parents unless they have primary custody of their children, some churches are trying to reach both parents.
+Note: Even though ministry to the single dad has been inconsistent over the years, primarily because women are still the primary care providers, and men do not see themselves as single parents unless they have primary custody of their children, some churches are trying to reach both parents.
 We have noticed an increase in grandparents raising grandkids, and churches have become more aware of the need to help them.

 While churches may not be hiring a pastor over singles, some have moved their ministry to singles under the women’s and men’s ministries, offering support and accountability.
 This may not be a perfect solution, but it is a way to keep those ministries thriving.